Illumina/manta/src/markdown/mantaUserGuide.md

 The workflow is configured with the script:
 `${MANTA_INSTALL_PATH}/bin/configManta.py` .
 Running this script with
-no arguments will display all standard configuration options to specify input BAM files, the reference sequence and the output run folder.
+no arguments will display all standard configuration options to specify input alignment files, the reference sequence and the output run folder.
 Note that all input BAM files and reference sequence must contain the same chromosome names in the same order.
 In addition all input BAM files and reference sequences must be indexed with